 Semi-trucks, also known as commercial motor vehicles or tractor-trailers, deliver most of our products.
 While these large vehicles maintain our economy and comfort, they are hazardous to other drivers.

 If a semi-truck accident injured you or a loved one, an experienced truck accident attorney can help.
-A semi-truck attorney can answer your legal questions, inform you of the process to seek compensation, and explain the legal services available to assist you with your claim.
+A semi-truck attorney can answer your legal questions, help you investigate, inform you of the process to seek compensation, and explain the legal services available to assist you with your claim.

 The Size of a Semi-Truck Creates Hazards